Kifayat-Sayed/CV-project-deployment-/README.md

 - this allows image upload (JPG/PNG + DICOM).

-- it performs classification using your trained model.
+- it performs classification using our trained model.

 - it will show results (prediction, confidence, images).

-- this follow Flask outlines (routes, templates, static handling).
+- N this follow Flask outlines (routes, templates, static handling).